amejiarosario/amejiarosario.github.io/source/_posts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 We added `ActivatedRoute` as a dependency and in the constructor.
 ActivatedRoute gives us access to the all the `route` params such as `path`.
 Notice that we are using it in the `NgOnInit` and set the path accordantly.

 Go to the browser and check out that the URL matches the active button.
 But, it doesn't filter anything yet.
-Let's fix that.
+Let's fix that next.

-<a target="_blank" href="https://github.com/amejiarosario/angular-todo-app/commit/bd3cc91ae8aed975c7d6e64ad76c53e985726364">[changes diff]</a>
+<a target="_blank" href="https://github.com/amejiarosario/angular-todo-app/commit/b3487a2">[changes diff]</a>

 ## Filtering data based on the route